ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-tensorflow/README.md

 ssh -i <path to your pem file> ubuntu@{ EC2 Instance Public IP }
 ```

-Once you have logged in into the instance you are instantly ready to launch any
-Tensorflow scripts you may have.

 Jupyter Notebook - http://{ EC2 Instance Public IP }:8888
 -------------------------------------------------------------------------------